RWS/ISHDeploy/Source/ISHDeploy.Documentation/Getting Started.md

 # Setting up PowerShellGet

-PowerShellGet provides a default repository registration for [PowerShell Galery](https://powershellgalery.com/), therefore no action is necessary.
+PowerShellGet provides a default repository registration for [PowerShell Gallery](https://powershellgallery.com/), therefore no action is necessary.
-To verify that PowerShell galery is registered correctly execute:
+To verify that PowerShell gallery is registered correctly execute:

 ```powershell
 Get-PSRepository